Pard3sh/devNotes/git.md

 `git push origin <branch-name>`

 Now we can push this to the remote project and others can access it or now we have a safe place to keep it.

+Can set an upstream branch so all you need to write is git push origin.

+`git push upstream <branch-name>`

+now pushes to <branch-name> only need to be:

+`git push origin`

 ## Work flow after initial set up